 The most expensive and rare form of jade, is Jadite from Burma.
 Next is Nephrite Jade.
 This prized precious stone has been used in China for thousands of years.
 Nephrite Jade is been mined extensively in Myanmar and strict regulations have been put in place by the Chinese government to keep the resource sustainable and the mines environmentally friendly.

 The jade for our rollers came from one particular area in China.
 The Xiuyan area of Anshan, in Liaoning Province in the northeastern part of China.
-Named Xiuyan Jade, due to the rich deposits found in this particular part of the country.
+The Xiuyan Jade found its name due to the rich deposits found in this particular part of the country.
 Xiuyan Jade has exquisite texture with a myriad of green hues and is more affordable, hardy and easy to carve.

 There are few different grades of jade.
 Some Jade undergoes bleaching to clean out impurities and inferior color.
 Some are even dyed.
-Grade A is unprocessed and unaltered.
-It is natural jade that has only been polished in wax and undergone a heat treatment only.
+GingerChi uses Grade A jade that is unprocessed and unaltered.
+It is natural jade that has only been polished in wax and undergone a heat treatment.

 Fine jade jewelry is typically deep green, but unsuitable for use in TCM tools.
 The Xiuyan jade we use belongs to the serpentine family and was chosen for its hardness and exquisite textures.
 This type of tough-wearing jade consists of many hues of green, resulting in the marbled, tonal look of our TCM tools.